-BNG applied strategically will contribute to the delivery of the Lancashire Local

-Nature Recovery Strategy (LNRS).
+BNG can contribute to the delivery of the Lancashire Local Nature Recovery Strategy (LNRS).

-Critical to implementing BNG is the measurement of the habitat pre-development value - known as the baseline - and the projected post-development habitat value.
+Critical to implementing BNG is the measurement of the habitat predevelopment value - known as the baseline - and the projected post-development habitat value.
 The requirement for biodiversity net gain is met if the post-development biodiversity value is greater than the baseline by at least 10%.
-Further advice on how BNG can be delivered (on-site, off-site and/or through the purchase of biodiversity credits) is provided below.
+Further advice on how BNG can be delivered is provided in Part 3 below.